Spelling in Gwoyeu Romatzyh: Tonal rules

-It is important to note that any GR syllables beginning u- or i- must be T1: in T2, T3 and T4 these syllables all begin with w- or y- respectively.
+Any GR syllables beginning u- or i- must be T1: in T2, T3 and T4 these syllables all begin with w- or y- respectively.
 An example in all four tones is the following: ing, yng, yiing, yinq (Pinyin ying).

 Rime table

 The term rime, as used by linguists, is similar to rhyme.
 See Rime table.

 Pinyin comparison: all tones

-This table illustrates the GR tonal rules in use by listing some Chinese provinces in both GR and Pinyin (to switch to Pinyin alphabetical order, click the button next to the heading).
+This table illustrates the GR tonal rules in use by listing some Chinese provinces in both GR and Pinyin.
 The tonal spelling markers or "clues" are highlighted using the same colour-coding scheme as above.
 Note that T1 is the default tone: hence Shinjiang (Xīnjiāng), for example, is spelled using the basic form of both syllables.